PredictionIO/PredictionIO-Docs/source/quickstart/quickstart-php.rst

 .. code-block:: console

     cd ~/PredictionIO-{current version}

     tail -f logs/scheduler.err -f logs/scheduler.log

-If you see the some hadoop jobs are running, then your setup is probably okay.
-Ctrl+C to exit log viewing.
+If you see the some Hadoop jobs are running, then your setup is probably okay.
+Press Ctrl+C to exit log viewing.

 .. note::

-    Please be patience.
+    Please be patient.
 It may take a long time to train the data model the first time even for very small dataset.
     It is normal because PredictionIO implements an distributed algorithm by default, which is not optimized for small dataset.
     You can change that later.